BrentSeidel/BBS-BBB-Ada/README.md

 # BBS-BBB-Ada
-This repository contains a collection of Ada sources for working with the BeagleBone Black.
+This repository contains a collection of Ada sources for working with the BeagleBone Black Linux computer.
+Some of these could probably be easily ported to similar systems such as the Raspberry PI.

 # Notice
 Due to changes in the way that various I/O is handled, these routines are pretty much guarenteed not to work on some versions of Linux.
 The I2C routines were developed on Debian Jessie, Linux V4.1.12-ti-r29 and use Ada 2012.

+Some of the system files that control I/O are owned by root and do not allow world write access.
+A shell script is provided to set the permissions so that the Ada program does not need to run as root.

 # Contents
 ## LEDs